{/*

 In almost all cases, a leaky sales pipeline begins with visibility problems at various sales cycle stages.
 In other words, a sales pipeline can develop blind spots that prevent sales staff from seeing process weaknesses in time to correct them.

 To avoid that, it's crucial to create a sales cycle map that contains as much specificity as possible and make it available to everyone in your sales department.
-In general, a sales cycle map must include four specific pieces of information.
+A sales cycle map must include four specific pieces of information.

 Next, the map must spell out—in voluminous detail—every step that should occur in each sales cycle stage.
-You can and should derive a checklist that salespeople can use to shepherd a client or deal to each successive stage.
+You can and should derive a checklist for salespeople to shepherd a client or deal to each successive stage.

 To help with the mapping process, here's a step-by-step procedure you can follow.

-2. Collect the right data to identify leaks
+2. Collect the correct data to identify leaks

 While a sales cycle map can help you isolate where leaks occur in your sales pipeline, it cannot do so alone.
 To do that, you need data and lots of it.
-It's essential to set up processes to collect and analyze data at every point in your sales pipeline.
+Setting up processes to collect and analyze data at every point in your sales pipeline is essential.

-If yours is a digital-heavy sales pipeline, doing this is relatively easy.
-Tools like Google Analytics can help you pinpoint sales pipeline leaks by spotlighting underperforming conversion pages and the like.
+If your sales pipeline is digital-heavy, this is relatively easy.
+Tools like Google Analytics can help you pinpoint sales pipeline leaks by spotlighting underperforming conversion pages.

-All you need to do is look at relevant statistics like page exits, bounce rates, and pages that attract large volumes of traffic that don't end up converting.
+All you need to do is look at relevant statistics like page exits, bounce rates, and pages that attract large volumes of traffic but don't convert.
 Then, you can run A/B tests and multivariate tests to isolate the problems and correct them, stopping your leaks.

-You can collect data from call transcriptions and other correspondence with prospects if your pipeline is predominantly offline.
+If your pipeline is predominantly offline, you can collect data from call transcriptions and other correspondence with prospects.
 Using that data, it's typically possible to correlate certain parts of a sales pitch or interactions with prospects that lead to a leaky sales pipeline.

-Then, you can alter your approach and collect more data to figure out the best approach to plug the leak.
+Then, you can alter your approach and collect more data to determine the best way to plug the leak.

 3. Give sales reps leak-busting insights